Book a Consultation

 • Pan-retinal photocoagulation therapy

-This treatment aid to avoid the formation of new blood vessels when retinal vein occlusion occurs.
+This treatment aim to avoid the formation of new blood vessels when extensive retinal vein occlusion has occurs and avoid secondary complications like glaucoma or even loss of vision.

 If you experience a sudden change in your vision, feel free to visit Optional Vision or call 020 7183 3725 to book an eye doctor appointment.
 Our doctor will conduct the necessary tests to determine if you have retinal vein occlusion and offer the right treatment.